 The light may come on when the oil level is extremely low.
 It is not designed to indicate low oil level, and the oil level must be checked using the level dipstick.

 Do not drive the vehicle with the warning light on-even for one block.
-It may ruin the engine.
+It may ruin the engine. (f) Malfunction Indicator Lamp à Empty fuel tank

-(e) Malfunction indicator lamp